emilio2192/qrs/README.md

 This project is built with a focus on simplicity, maintainability, and a good user experience.
 Here are the main points about how it is structured and why:

-- **Next.js**: The app uses Next.js for both frontend and backend.
+- **Next.js App Router**: The app uses Next.js 13+ App Router for both frontend and backend.
 Pages are server-rendered for better SEO and fast loading.
 API routes are used for backend logic (like checkout and authentication).

 - **Prisma ORM**: Prisma is used to talk to the PostgreSQL database.
 It makes database queries easy and safe, and helps keep the code clean.

 - **PostgreSQL with Docker**: The database runs in a Docker container.
 This makes it easy to set up and reset the database for development.
-You don’t need to install Postgres on your computer.
+You don't need to install Postgres on your computer.

-- **Cart Logic**: The cart is stored in the browser’s sessionStorage, so it stays even if you refresh the page.
-The cart logic is in a custom React hook, making it easy to use in any component.
+- **Redux Toolkit**: The cart is managed with Redux Toolkit for global state management.
+Cart state is persisted in cookies for SSR compatibility and cross-session persistence.
+This provides a better user experience than sessionStorage.

 - **Promotion Logic**: All discount and promotion calculations are done in a single utility function.
 This makes it easy to test and update the rules.
 The logic always tries to give the customer the best deal, and VIP users can choose which discount to use.

 - **Authentication**: JWT tokens are used for login.
 User info and tokens are stored in localStorage.
 The app supports both common and VIP users.
   - JWT tokens expire in 24 hours for security.

 - **Order History**: Orders are saved in the database with the promotion used and the final price.
 The order history page shows all details, including the discount applied.

 - **Testing**: The promotion logic is covered by unit tests to make sure all scenarios work as expected.